solana-labs/solana/book/src/api-reference/cli.md

     nonce-account                       Show the contents of a nonce account pay                                 Send a payment
     ping                                Submit transactions sequentially
-    redeem-vote-credits                 Redeem credits in the stake account send-signature                      Send a signature to authorize a transfer send-timestamp                      Send a timestamp to unlock a transfer slot                                Get current slot
+    send-signature                      Send a signature to authorize a transfer send-timestamp                      Send a timestamp to unlock a transfer show-stake-account                  Show the contents of a stake account slot                                Get current slot
-    stake-account                       Show the contents of a stake account stake-authorize-staker              Authorize a new stake signing keypair for the given stake account stake-authorize-withdrawer          Authorize a new withdraw signing keypair for the given stake account stake-history                       Show the stake history
+    stake-authorize-staker              Authorize a new stake signing keypair for the given stake account stake-authorize-withdrawer          Authorize a new withdraw signing keypair for the given stake account stake-history                       Show the stake history